JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 The rule `949110` is actually _special_ rule since it blocks if the [anomaly scoring](https://learn.microsoft.com/en-us/azure/web-application-firewall/ag/application-gateway-crs-rulegroups-rules?tabs=drs21#anomaly-scoring) is too high.
-If you look carefully the above logs, then you noticed following text there:
+If you look carefully the above logs, then you notice following text there:

 > **Inbound Anomaly Score Exceeded (Total Score: 6)**

 We need to analyze the logs to see what is causing the high anomaly score.

-Let's continue our digging by executing following query:
+Let's continue our digging by executing the following query:

 ```sql
 AGWFirewallLogs